 TERC envisions a future in which learners from diverse backgrounds, abilities, perspectives, and challenges engage in creative, rigorous, and reflective inquiry as an integral part of their lives.
-To accomplish this, we deeply believe our ideologies and practices must be grounded in a thorough, foundational understanding of the following at all organizational levels:
+To accomplish this, we deeply believe our ideologies and practices must be grounded in a thorough, foundational understanding at all organizational levels.

 A community of varied identities brings unique perspectives, abilities, interests, and experiences that are essential to informing and enhancing STEM education research; diversity is more expansive than a group of protected classes.
 TERC’s research strives to broaden participation of underrepresented populations, perspectives, and experiences to illustrate how diversity enriches creativity, problem solving/critical thinking, and meaning-making within STEM learning.
 By valuing diversity in our workplace and those we serve, we will improve math and science education for all, which is a cornerstone of preserving democratic society.

 Fairness in operational practices, procedures, distribution of opportunities, and resources eliminates disparities in the workplace and the communities we serve.
 To achieve educational equity, TERC strives to create equal access to STEM education opportunities for all learners.
 This necessitates examining marginalization, practicing cultural competence and cultural humility, challenging implicit and explicit biases, and deconstructing systemic and historic structures of power, privilege and inequity.

 Inclusion & Belonging